optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

   different from scipy, so people who switch over from scipy need to adjust their code anyways.
 - We do not want to rename `algo_options` to `options` for the same reason.
-- I am not sure if `params` should be renamed to `x0`.
+- We do not want to rename `params` to `x0`.
 It would align estimagic more with scipy, but `params` is just easier to pronounce and use as a word than `x0`.
+Moreover, `x0` has the strong connotation that this is a vector and not a nested dictionary or other pytree.

 ## Summary of breaking changes